A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 American College Test (ACT)

-Test scores (either ACT or SAT) are required of all undergraduate applicants.
-Each applicant is urged to apply for and to take the required examination well in advance of the semester for which he seeks admission.
+Test scores (ACT, SAT or CLT) are not required for admission.
+But having test scores may help students qualify for financial aid.
 The examination is administered nationally on established schedules with a closing date for each administration.

 Advanced Placement Scores (AP)